Prashant-Bhatt/go-echo-api-test/README.md

 # go-echo-api-test
-Go server with api test with unit testing
+Go server with api test package for unit testing
 Unit testing with mocking objects

 Conatains One Post and one Get function and unit test functions for both of these